How To Rock A Pride Outfit

 So if history has taught me anything, and I hope it has, it’s that preparation reaps rewards.
 So instead of panic buying, or worse, manic glueing, a few days before the big event, make this year smooth and joyful by planning your look in advance so you look awesome instead of awful.

 With that in mind we at The Rainbow Stores thought we’d be extra helpful.
 After all, we’re all about making you look awesome.
-So we decided we’d put together a little guide to help you achieve the look you’re after.
+So we decided we’d put together a little guide to help you achieve the look you’re after for your Pride outfit.
 And how to avoid the worst dressed lists.

 The first thing to do is understand what your Pride Tribe is.
 See which fo these sounds like you...